tch180/atl-wdi/homework/javaScript/js-data-modeling/README.md

 Q. When you were creating relationships between the models, what were some thoughts or questions you had to help guide a connection between them?

 ```
-Write your answer here or in a separate js file.

 ```

 ### Reading and Videos for Tomorrow